gallileugenesis/Machine-Learning-Examples-with-Scikit-Learn/README.md

 ## Supervised Learning:

 ### K-Nearest Neighbors (KNN)
-- Example: KNN_Classification.ipynb
+- Example: KNN_Classification

 In this example, we demonstrate how to use the K-Nearest Neighbors (KNN) algorithm for classification.

 ### Decision Tree
-- Example: DecisionTree_Classification.ipynb
+- Example: DecisionTree_Classification

 This example showcases the Decision Tree algorithm for classification.

 ### Support Vector Machine (SVM)
-- Example: SVM_Classification.ipynb
+- Example: SVM_Classification

 Here, we use the Support Vector Machine (SVM) algorithm for classification.

 ## Unsupervised Learning:

 ### K-Means Clustering
-- Example: KMeans_Clustering.ipynb
+- Example: KMeans_Clustering

 In this example, we demonstrate the K-Means clustering algorithm for unsupervised learning.